Percolation on triangulations: a bijective path to Liouville quantum gravity: The mating-of-trees correspondence

 In this paper, we will also consider a variant of space-filling SLE$_6$ where the initial and terminal point of the curve is the same.
-More precisely, let $D$ be a domain as above, and let $x\in \bdy D$ and $y_n\in \bdy D$ be such that $y_n$ approaches $x$ from the left side as $n\to\infty$.
-Then the chordal space-filling $\SLE_6$ on $(D,x,y_n)$ weakly converges to a random space-filling curve on $D$ starting and ending at $x$, which we call the \emph{counterclockwise space-filling $\SLE_6$ on $(D,x,x)$}.
-If $y_n$ approaches $x$ from the right side, then the curve obtained from the same limiting procedure is called the \emph{clockwise space-filling $\SLE_6$ on $(D,x,x)$}.
-We may construct an instance of a chordal space-filling SLE$_6$ $\etab$ on $(D,x,y)$ by filling in the bubbles created by a chordal $\SLE_6$ $\wh\etab$ on $(D,x,y)$ by independent space-filling SLE$_6$ curves starting and ending at the point where the bubble is enclosed.
-The orientation of the SLE$_6$ curves in each bubble is opposite to the orientation of the boundary of the bubble as defined by the order of visit by $\etab$.
-Conversely, given a sample $\etab$ of the chordal space-filling $\SLE_6$ on $(D,x,y)$, we can obtain a chordal $\SLE_6$ on $(D,x,y)$ by skipping the times $t$ when $y$ and $\etab(t)$ are not on the boundary of the same connected component of $D\setminus \etab([0,t])$.
+More precisely, let $D$ be a domain as above, and let $x\in \bdy D$ and $y_n\in \bdy D$ be such that $y_n$ approaches $x$ from the left side as $n\to\infty$. \xin{Then the ordering $\prec_n$ defining the chordal space-filling $\SLE_6$ on $(D,x,y_n)$ weakly converges to a random ordering $\prec$ on $\Q^2\cap D$.
+Again this ordering $\prec$ can be constructed using imaginary geometry, from which one can see that $\prec$ defines a random continuous space-filling curve on $D$ starting and ending at $x$ (see \cite[Section 4.3]{ig4}).} We call this curve the \emph{counterclockwise space-filling $\SLE_6$ on $(D,x,x)$}.
+If $y_n$ approaches $x$ from the right side, then the curve obtained from the same procedure is called the \emph{clockwise space-filling $\SLE_6$ on $(D,x,x)$}.

+Given a sample $\etab$ of the chordal space-filling $\SLE_6$ on $(D,x,y)$, we can obtain a chordal $\SLE_6$ on $(D,x,y)$ by skipping the times $t$ when $y$ and $\etab(t)$ are not on the boundary of the same connected component of $D\setminus \etab([0,t])$.
+Conversely, we may construct an instance of a chordal space-filling SLE$_6$ $\etab$ on $(D,x,y)$ by filling in the bubbles created by a chordal $\SLE_6$ $\wh\etab$ on $(D,x,y)$ by independent space-filling SLE$_6$ curves starting and ending at the point where the bubble is enclosed.
+The orientation of the SLE$_6$ curves in each bubble is opposite to the orientation of the boundary of the bubble as defined by the order of visit by $\etab$. \xin{To see this, one can check that the ordering $\prec_{x,y}$ defining $\etab$ restricted to rational points in each bubble of $\wh\etab$ gives the total ordering that defines the SLE$_6$ curves in that bubble with the desired orientation.}